night-shift/Srl/readme.md

 ).to_source<PJson>(cout);
 ```
 #### Serializing your types
-Implement a resolve method to tell Srl how to handle your types:
+Implement a resolve method to tell Srl how to handle your types
 ```cpp
 struct Lang {
     string name; int version; list<string> extensions;